Statement of Inclusivity

 In the Field

 Much of our research depends on fieldwork, both internationally and within the United States.
-We recognize that the history of biological field work is inseparably intertwined with the history of colonialism.
-In addition, there are historical and ongoing disparities in the sciences (such as substantially greater funding availability and infrastructure for science) that favor researchers based in western countries.
+We recognize that there are historical and ongoing disparities in the sciences (such as substantially greater funding availability and infrastructure for science) that favor researchers based in western countries.
 Given this history, we are committed to conducting our international research in equal collaboration with local and indigenous scientists under research and export permits granted by the appropriate government agencies in the countries in which we work.
 We furthermore are committed to collaboratively building collections and research infrastructure in these countries, as well as providing support, training, and education for local scientists when that training is, of course, desired.
 Our commitment to training includes to the extent possible providing laboratory, graduate, and postdoctoral training here at UC Berkeley.